noureddin/gdrive-dl/README.md

 Installation
 ------------
-Just download the two files `gdrive-dl` and `gdown.pl` and use them directly, after giving them the proper permissions.
+Just download the two files `gdrive-dl` and `gdown.pl` and give them the proper permissions, then use `gdrive-dl` as shown below in the Help section.

 Requirements